rapid7/insightconnect-plugins/plugins/pdf_generator/help.md

 # Description

-The PDF Generator plugin creates a PDF from user provided data.
-This allows the user to create robust reports to distribute workflow details.
+The PDF Generator plugin creates a PDF from user provided data

 # Key Features